 RADIOFREQUENCY ABLATION (RFA)

-Radiofrequency ablation (RFA) is a minimally invasive treatment for chronic pain that uses radio waves to create an electrical current through the body.
+Our NJ pain management doctors have extensive experience administering radiofrequency ablation (RFA) - a minimally invasive treatment for chronic pain that uses radio waves to create an electrical current through the body.
 These currents deliver heat to targeted nerve tissues which result in semi-permanent disturbance of the transmission of pain signals from the spinal column to the brain.

 WHAT IS RADIOFREQUENCY ABLATION?